THE YEARLY READER

 On a hot July afternoon in Chicago, a sellout crowd of over 47,000 paid a top ticket price of $1.65 to see a who’s who of baseball legends: Babe Ruth, Lou Gehrig, Al Simmons, Lefty Grove, Jimmie Foxx, Paul Waner, Carl Hubbell, Frankie Frisch, Chuck Klein—the list of greats went on and on.

 The American League scored early and held on to win the initial battle, 4-2.
-All too appropriately, Babe Ruth hit the first home run in All-Star Game history; inappropriately, Yankee pitcher Lefty Gomez knocked in the first run.
+All too appropriately, Babe Ruth hit the first home run in All-Star Game history; all too surprisingly, Yankees pitcher Lefty Gomez knocked in the first run.
 Gomez more suitably emerged as the winning pitcher, while Grove pitched the final three innings to collect the save; the Cardinals’ Wild Bill Hallahan was tagged with the loss for the National League.

 Originally planned as a one-time event to coincide with a world’s fair being held in Chicago, baseball owners decided to continue this “Game of the Century” as an annual event, to be played every July at a different ballpark across the majors.
 And thus, the “Mid-Summer Classic” would become as important an addition to the baseball calendar as Opening Day and the World Series.

-More than a year after he stepped down, John McGraw was brought back to Comiskey Park to manage the NL All-Stars.
-Tired and weakened by his condition, he basically came as a figurehead and sat quietly in the dugout during the game, while it was Bill Terry—the man hand-picked by McGraw to replace him a year earlier—who appeared to do most of the directing.
+More than a year after he stepped down, John McGraw was brought back to Comiskey Park to manage the NL all-stars.
+Tired and weakened by his condition, he basically came as a figurehead and sat quietly in the dugout during the game, while it was Bill Terry— the man he hand-picked as his replacement in New York—who appeared to do most of the directing.